Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 ## View document details

-To view details of a document:
+To view a document's details:

 1. Navigate to *Document Library*.
 2. Click on a document name in the list view to open the Document Details: